rylero/ObjectDetectionCoprocessor/docs/export.md

 ```

 > [!NOTE]
 > TensorRT optimization works for both detection and segmentation models.
-The C++ inference engine now supports both ONNX Runtime and TensorRT backends.
-Backend selection is done at compile time using CMake flags (see docs/backends.md and docs/COMPILE_TIME_BACKEND.md).
+The C++ inference engine supports both ONNX Runtime and TensorRT backends with compile-time backend selection.